theryangeary/homelab/README.md

 ### on swarm nodes that are not managers
 // TODO if I ever add some, but basically the above^ but join to the swarm instead of being a manager

+### do the deploy (on dev machine)
+1. if you are upgrading the version of a service, bump the image tag in docker-compose.yml.
+1. run `mise run deploy`

 ## Design Philosophy